jubalm/wp-openwebui-admin/docs/kb/product-requirement-document.md

 ### 4.1.
 Core Application Stack per Tenant

 - Each tenant will have a dedicated WordPress instance with the MCP (Model Context Protocol) plugin installed and configured.
+- Each tenant will have a user account in OpenWebUI with non-admin privileges for content management.
+- OpenWebUI administration will be managed exclusively by platform administrators, ensuring separation of roles and responsibilities.
 - Each tenant will have a dedicated OpenWebUI instance.
 - OpenWebUI will be configured to integrate with the tenant's WordPress instance via the MCP plugin for content management.

 ### 4.2.
 Tenant Isolation

 - **Strategy:** Implement a robust tenant isolation strategy following the comprehensive analysis and recommendations outlined in the [Tenant Isolation Strategy document](tenant-isolation-strategy.md).
 The chosen approach uses Kubernetes namespaces with strict NetworkPolicies and RBAC for the PoC, with a clear migration path to dedicated clusters for production scaling.
-- **Data Isolation:** Ensure data (WordPress database, file uploads, OpenWebUI configurations, logs) is strictly isolated between tenants.
+- **Data Isolation:** Ensure data (WordPress database, file uploads, OpenWebUI configurations, logs) is strictly isolated between tenants, while OpenWebUI remains a centralized instance managed by platform administrators.
 - **Implementation Details:** See the [Tenant Isolation Strategy](tenant-isolation-strategy.md) for detailed implementation guidance, security considerations, and operational procedures.

 ### 4.3.
 Automated Infrastructure Provisioning